 - High Starting Torque.
-They do not require capacitors or other circuits to start up.
+They do not require capacitors or other circuits in order to start.

 - Speed-Torque Curve.
 They have a downward sloping speed-torque curve, with speed increasing rapidly as the motor unloads.
-This makes them very well-suited for air moving applications – especially vacuum cleaners and pressure sprayers.
-In vacuum cleaners, this speed increase with decreasing load helps to compensate for dust filters as they clog up.
-The appliance maintains performance for longer.
+This makes them very well-suited for air moving applications, especially vacuum cleaners and pressure sprayers.
+In vacuum cleaners, this speed increase with decreasing load helps to compensate for dust filters as they clog up, allowing the appliance to maintain performance for longer.

-Life in universal motors varies widely depending on the application, design, and power level.
-It can be between 50 hours and 3,000 hours.
+The life span for universal motors varies widely depending on the application, design and power level, between 50 and 3,000 hours.
 These motors use carbon brushes and commutators as sliding switches to deliver power to the armature coils as the motor rotates.
-The carbon brushes do erode with time because of mechanical friction and electrical wear.
+The carbon brushes do erode with time due to mechanical friction and electrical wear.

 OUTPUT POWER = OUTPUT SPEED x TORQUE

-Manufacturers of air moving motors like AMETEK DFS, have taken advantage of these universal motor characteristics to supply a wide range of options to deliver a combination of motor air performance, size, weight, life and cost.
+Manufacturers of air moving motors such as AMETEK DFS have taken advantage of these universal motor characteristics to supply a wide range of options, delivering a combination of motor air performance, size, weight, life and cost.
 Fan systems from one to six stages are available to meet a range of airflow and pressure/vacuum targets.

-Some applications require a mechanical connection to the outside world – like a pulley or a cog to deliver power to another shaft.
-Or it may operate a load on the shaft that the user does not want to run too fast – think a string trimmer or a power tool.
+Some applications require a mechanical connection to the outside world to deliver power to another shaft, like a pulley or a cog.
+Or it may operate a load on the shaft that the operator does not want to run too fast; think of a string trimmer or a power tool.
 The universal motor has still been able to reduce weight and cost using more efficient punchings and higher temperature insulating materials that will hold up with less copper to dissipate heat.

-For a more permanent solution, a “TRIAC” can be used along with a variable resistor or potentiometer to provide speed control by notching the wave form.
-This is effective in controlling speed, but it also shortens brush life.
-Other methods like pulse width modulated DC voltage can also be used.
+For a more permanent solution, a TRIAC can be used along with a variable resistor or potentiometer to provide speed control by notching the wave form.
+This is effective for controlling speed, but it also shortens brush life.
+Other methods such as pulse width modulated DC voltage can also be used.

 Universal motors come in many mechanical designs.
 All need to isolate the electrical part of the motor from environmental debris and moisture.
 They need clean air to cool the coils.
 Improper cooling is a frequent contributor to shortened life.

 Universal motors definitely have a place in a variety of applications.
-It’s important to understand what the application needs out of the motor, and how the motor will react in certain environments, before simply plugging in a universal motor.
+Before simply plugging in a universal motor, it's important to understand what the application needs from the motor, and how the motor will react in certain environments.

 At AMETEK Dynamic Fluid Solutions, we understand you’re looking for more than just an off-the-shelf part or one-time solution.
 You need a true technology partner who understands your engineering challenge and is focused on providing you customized, collaborative solutions.
 We’ll also provide you with excellent customer service for a great total experience.
 Visit www.ametekdfs.com for more information.
 You can also phone +1 330-673-3452 or email email@example.com.